Flower gardening can give anyone an excellent reason to spend time outdoors.

 After you have prepared your garden area and bought flowers, it is a good idea to lay the flowers out in the bed to make sure you like the arrangement and that they will be spaced properly.

 If you have seeds just sprinkle them around in the flower bed.
-For planting transplants dig a hole just bigger than the flower root ball, pull the container off, and set the flower in the hole green side up as we say in the business.
+For planting transplants dig a hole just bigger than the flower root ball, pull the container off, and set the flower in the hole.
 Cover it with the loose soil and press down firmly, then water.

 Maintaining a flower garden is even easier than planting one.
 Although they might make it on their own, a bag of organic fertilizer applied in the early spring is a good idea.
 Pinch back any blooms after they start to fade and keep them good and watered.

 To save yourself work during the next season of flower gardening, rid your garden of all debris and spread out organic nutrients like peat moss or compost.
 Don’t forget to turn over the soil to properly mix in the fertilizer and rake smooth when finished.
 If you have perennials planted be careful not to disturb their roots in this process.

 Flowers can brighten everyone’s day, they smell nice, and are a great hobby.